 GCSE Art and Design is AQA assessed.
-A final exhibition of your work, including portfolio, sketch books etc. is held in April and assessed by both internal and external moderators.
+Final submission of your work, including portfolio, sketch books etc. will be in April of year 11 and work is assessed by both internal and external moderators.

 What the qualification could lead to?